Forest Hills, Michigan

 Forest Hills is an unincorporated community and census-designated place (CDP) in Kent County in the U.S. state of Michigan.
-The population was 25,867 at the 2010 census.

-Forest Hills is the most-populated CDP and also the largest by area in the state of Michigan.
-The CDP encompasses nearly all of Ada Township and most of the northern half of Cascade Township.
+The population was 28,573 at the 2020 census, making it the most populous CDP in Michigan.
+It is also the largest CDP by area in the state of Michigan, encompassing nearly all of Ada Township and most of the northern half of Cascade Township.
 The Forest Hills Public Schools District serves most of the community.

 Geography

 According to the U.S. Census Bureau, the CDP has a total area of 50.80 sqmi, of which 49.27 sqmi are land and 1.53 sqmi (3.01%) is water.

 The Grand River crosses the community from the east side to the northwest corner.